OriolFilter/Elphelt/docs/Routes_Optimization/Genoverse/Routing_from_genoverse.md

 ## 6H > Bridal (ender)

-+ Very simple
+!!!
+Success "Very simple"

     You can cancel 6H into berry or shotgun.

 No video will be provided for this (use the video in [6H > Bridal > Pickup](#6h-bridal-pickup) for reference).